bandprotocol/campbase/server/README.md

 ## Testing

 In this backend repo, we're testing extensively to make sure things work the way they should.
+Most of the tests right now would be **integration tests** that make sure endpoints works correctly with the seed database.

+You can start the tests by running:

 ```
 yart test